vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ## How can I move agreements between merchants and sale units?

-Merchants sometimes need to move customer agreements from one organization number ("orgno") to another, or from one sale unit (merchant serial number, "MSN") to another.

-First of all: A merchant can not "change organization number".
-An organization number uniquely identifies a juridical unit, and can not be changed.
-It may still be possible to move existing agreements.

 Clarification of terms:
 * Merchant: A juridical unit, typically called a business or company, identified with organization number ("orgno").
 * MSN: The unique id of a sale unit.
 A merchant may have one or more sale units.
   MSN is short for "Merchant Serial Number", but (sadly) identifies a sale unit, not a merchant.

-Here are some typical cases:
+Merchants sometimes need to move customer agreements from one merchant ("orgno") to another, or from one sale unit (MSN) to another.

+First of all: A merchant can not "change organization number".
+An organization number uniquely identifies a juridical unit, and can not be changed.
+It may still be possible to move existing agreements.

+Typical cases:

 1. If the merchant wants to move agreements from one MSN to another,